mingrammer/python-practices/data-structure/list/README.md

 # Convert the string list to a single string with a delimiter
 fruits = ', '.join(['apple', 'pear', 'banana', 'kiwi'])
-# fruits = 'apple, pear, banana, kiwi'
+# fruits: 'apple, pear, banana, kiwi'

 # Find the maximum or minimum value of a list
 max(arr)